franciscotis/NamingCheck/README.md

 # NamingCheck
-A static analyzer tool for checking naming conventions in C.
+A static analyzer tool for checking naming conventions in C and Python.

 ## Install